Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 nitrogen for cleaner cuts

-Choose nitrogen when you’re cutting stainless steel or aluminum, especially at higher currents and thicknesses up to about 3 inches, to minimize oxidation and dross.
+Choose nitrogen when you’re cutting stainless steel or aluminum, especially at higher currents and thicknesses up to about 3 inches.
+It minimizes oxidation and dross.

-You’ll get cleaner edges and faster speeds than compressed air, supporting tighter tolerances and extended consumable life.
+You’ll get cleaner edges and faster speeds than compressed air.
+That supports tighter tolerances and extended consumable life.

-Balance this against higher gas costs by specifying nitrogen for production runs or thicker sections where cut quality and throughput justify the expense.
+Balance this against higher gas costs by reserving nitrogen for production runs or thicker sections where cut quality and throughput justify the expense.

 Best Materials/Thicknesses

-When cut quality and corrosion resistance drive your spec, select nitrogen for stainless steel and aluminum, especially on precision profiles.
+When cut quality and corrosion resistance drive your spec, nitrogen is the right choice for stainless steel and aluminum, especially on precision profiles.

-Use nitrogen cutting on stainless steel from thin gauge to heavy plate; a modern plasma cutter can maintain clean, low-oxidation edges up to about 3 inches thickness.
+Use nitrogen cutting on stainless steel from thin gauge to heavy plate.
+A modern plasma cutter can maintain clean, low-oxidation edges up to about 3 inches thick.

-For aluminum, nitrogen improves edge fidelity and supports higher traverse speeds than compressed air, ideal for burr-minimized contours and tight tolerances.
+For aluminum, nitrogen improves edge fidelity and supports higher traverse speeds than compressed air.
+That makes it ideal for burr-minimized contours and tight tolerances.

-Specify nitrogen when you must reduce dross and heat tint, or when downstream finishing must be minimized.
+Pick nitrogen when you need to reduce dross and heat tint, or when downstream finishing must be minimal.

-It also extends consumable life—expect well over 1,000 starts with correct parameters—supporting consistent performance.
+It also extends consumable life.
+Expect well over 1,000 starts with correct parameters, which supports consistent performance over long runs.

-Balance the superior cut quality and process stability against higher operational costs, applying nitrogen where dimensional accuracy and surface integrity are critical.
+Balance the superior cut quality and process stability against higher operational costs.
+Apply nitrogen where dimensional accuracy and surface integrity are critical.

 Cost and Cut Quality